Bottom Line

 Comfort & Mobility

 We often had to cinch down the cuffs to keep the arms from going over our hands.
-That being said, extending the arms in all directions felt unencumbered and the jacket never lifted or rode up while wearing a pack or stretching.
-The two front pockets are placed just slightly high which we appreciate for ease of access while wearing a pack and avoiding bunching zippers under the hip belt.
+That being said, extending the arms in all directions felt unencumbered, and the jacket never lifted or rode up while wearing a pack or stretching.
+The two front pockets are set just slightly high on the torso, which we appreciate for ease of access while wearing a pack and for preventing zippers from bunching under the hip belt.

 Weather Resistance

-The Arc’teryx Beta is one of our highest scorers for weather resistance and we are still yet to find the outermost limits of this jacket.
-In a cold fall rain and even some wet sleet, the Beta kept us warm, dry, and protected.
-This jacket is one of our top picks for heavy precipitation and we will keep reaching for it again and again on the wettest and coldest days.
+The Arc’teryx Beta is one of our highest scorers for weather resistance, and we have yet to find the outermost limits of this jacket.
+Even in cold fall rain and some wet sleet, the Beta SL keeps us warm, dry, and protected.
+This jacket is one of our top picks for heavy precipitation, and we will keep reaching for it again and again on the wettest and coldest days.

 Ventilation